 - Also, the fuel cost required for operation is low.

 - And it also requires fewer members of engineers.

-To be fair, as we illustrate the advantages; we will also illustrate the disadvantages of the oil plant which are:
+As we illustrate the advantages; we will also illustrate the disadvantages of the oil plant, which are:

 - The higher running costs due to the high cost of the oil.